geotribu/geo-mastodon-comptes-listes/README.md

 ### Locally

+> [!NOTE]
+> [pipx](https://pipx.pypa.io/) is a modern tool that make it simpler to install and perform common post-install operations (as registering the CLI in your PATH, etc.)

 1. Install the geotribu CLI:

-    > ![NOTE]
-    > [pipx](https://pipx.pypa.io/) is a modern tool that make it simpler to install and perform common post-install operations (as registering the CLI in your PATH, etc.)

     ```sh
     pipx install 'geotribu>=0.32'